Bangkok·Temples

 King Taksin and the Emerald Buddha

-The Prang That Should Have Collapsed — But Didn't
+The Prang That Should Have Collapsed

-The temple underwent significant restoration from 2013 to 2017 by the Fine Arts Department — a meticulous programme to preserve and restore the original decorative patterns and colours of the ancient porcelain tiles without compromising the temple's appearance.
-The work is considered one of the most technically demanding temple restoration projects in modern Thai history.
+The temple underwent significant restoration from 2013 to 2017 by the Fine Arts Department — considered one of the most technically demanding temple restoration projects in modern Thai history.
+Wat Arun was submitted as a UNESCO World Heritage Site candidate; as of 2026, the inscription is pending.

-The Architecture of Wat Arun — What Makes It Unlike Any Other Temple in Thailand
+The Architecture of Wat Arun — What Makes It Unlike Any Other Temple

 Wat Arun central prang porcelain tile detail close up Bangkok temple architecture Thailand